MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-get-data.md

 1. In order to start ingesting entities, pick one of the many available data sources that are available within the screen below.
 - **Note that some of the following data sources are not supported at this point, including on-prem sources and OData**.
-- **Also note that some of the following connoctors replaced older connoctor versions.
-For example, if you wish to Utilize the Dynamics 365 AX connoctor, you should choose the "Common Data Service for Apps" option.**
+- **Also note that some of the following connoctors replaced older connector versions.
+For example, if you wish to Utilize the Dynamics 365 AX connector, you should choose the "Common Data Service for Apps" option.**

   > [!div class="mx-imgBorder"]
   > ![](media/data-manager-get-select-source.png "Get data select source")